Uniswap/docs/docs/api/nft/overview.md

 # Accessing the API

-To use the Uniswap Labs NFT API, you will need an API key.
-You can request an API key by emailing us.
+To use the Uniswap Labs API, you will need an API key.
+Request one below and start building on Uniswap NFT.

 <div style={{width: "100%", justifyContent: "center", display: "flex" }}>
     <a href="https://forms.gle/uRAKftx4sPQiRsB2A" style={{background: "linear-gradient(93.06deg, rgb(255, 0, 199) 2.66%, rgb(255, 159, 251) 98.99%)", border: "none", color: "rgb(255, 255, 255)", padding: "16px 0px", borderRadius:"24px", minWidth:"300px", marginBottom: "5%" }}>